renepacchaux/gudeeds-responsive-mobile-app/README.md

 ## Looking at the Task Business

-Read on to see what research and business decisions helped fast-forward the live project to a prototype status while also learning about what guides my priorites in design meetings in a team setting.
+Read on to see what research and business decisions helped fast-forward the live project to a prototype status while also learning about what guides my priorities in design meetings in a team setting.

 I am concerned about efficiency and time spent in meetings with designers and developers.